Here are five reasons you should definitely take the leap and enjoy a gap year travel.

 It’s a Great Party Trick

 A gap year presents a certain gamble, but that is part of the fun because what is life without a gamble?
-You obviously have to be careful when you travel but with a little common sense, there won’t be a moment of this adventure you’ll regret.
-What usually happens after an adventure is that the hero comes home to tell all their stories.
+You obviously have to be careful when you travel, but with a little common sense, there won’t be a moment of this adventure you’ll regret.
+After an adventure, the hero usually comes home to tell all their stories.
 These stories will forever be there to serve you as brilliant conversation starters regardless of where you are – a family gathering, a job interview, or a date.
 Travel stories are the perfect party trick that will impress almost anyone.

 You Will Learn to Speak Like a Native

 You can take this opportunity to learn a new language or perfect the one you already “kind of” speak, depending on where you are traveling to and what your country of origin is.
 For instance, a lot of American students tend to visit Asia or Europe, whereas Europeans might opt for Australia or Canada where they could take on some English classes with SCE College or another reputable institution.
-If you are surrounded by native speakers, it is much easier to learn new vocabulary and how to apply it – not to mention how to pronounce it properly!
-Being immersed in a foreign language all day long, you will be able to pick it up much faster than the folks sitting in a classroom back home.
+If native speakers surround you, it is much easier to learn new vocabulary and how to apply it – not to mention how to pronounce it properly!
+Being immersed in a foreign language all day long, you can pick it up much faster than those sitting in a classroom back home.